-Eternal Sunshine of the Spotless Mind (2004) is regarded as one of the greatest films of the 21st century, receiving both critical acclaim and an even greater cult following.
+Eternal Sunshine of the Spotless Mind (2004) is regarded as one of the greatest films of the 21st century.
 Written by Charlie Kaufman and directed by Michel Gondry, the film is a transcendental balance between sci-fi and romance.

-In this non-linear narrative, the majority of the film unfolds in Joel’s memories.
-The most helpful marker of the temporal changes is the change in Clementine’s hair from ‘Green Revolution’ when they first meet, a deep red during their relationship and Joel’s memories, a colour she calls ‘Agent Orange’ during the turning point in their relationship, and ‘Blue Ruin’ towards the end of the relationship leaning into the present, all of which reveal the chronology of events, be they in Joel’s memory or in reality.
+The majority of Eternal Sunshine of the Spotless Mind unfolds in Joel’s memories.
+The most helpful marker of the temporal changes is the change in Clementine’s hair.
+Firstly, we see ‘Green Revolution’ when they first meet.
+Then, we get a deep red during their relationship and Joel’s memories.
+After that, there is a colour she calls ‘Agent Orange’ during the turning point in their relationship.
+Next, there is ‘Blue Ruin’, shown towards the end of the relationship.
+All of this reveals the chronology of events, be it in Joel’s memory or in reality.